-The SOFA-app is free and can be downloaded from the Google App Store.
+The SOFA-app is free and can be downloaded (smartphone or tablet) from:

 The SOFA-app has received a gold award for evidence-based practice.